 In February 2022, Russia launched a full-scale invasion of Ukraine.
-The United Nations reacted by imposing sanctions to Russia.
+The United Nations reacted imposing sanctions to Russia.
 This caused a major disruption in the value chain and kicked start a significant rise in inflation in the year.
-With the Russia-Ukraine war dragging-on and the United States increasing interest rates, Philippine inflation is uncomfortably high in the near term and the economic outlook for 2023 is unclear.
+The war dragged-on much longer than anticipated.
+This prompted the US Treasury to increase its interest rates to combat rising inflation.
+The Philippine economic outlook was unclear as the government now has to manage a careful balancing act of increasing interest rates to dampen the velocity of inflation and combat the weakening peso without hurting the economy.
 Despite these troubling signals globally, the Bank's asset quality improved compared to 2021 due to the Bank's portfolio management initiatives.
-The Bank adjusted the provisioning models for the consumer loan portfolio to account for economic uncertainty.
-This allowed the Bank to thread the economic situation with reasonable comfortability.
-To optimize the Bank's credit taking activities, the consumer credit scoring models for mortgage and personal loans were redeveloped.
+Provisioning models for the bank's consumer loan portfolio were adjusted to account for economic uncertainty.
+To optimize the Bank's credit taking activities, the consumer credit scoring models for Mortgage and Personal loans were redeveloped.
 These are expected to increase the Bank's loan portfolio without increasing the Bank's risk profile.